Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 Ben was born in Asheville, NC and raised in nearby Haywood County prior to moving to Virginia where he graduated from Alleghany High School.
 After high school, Ben attended James Madison University and graduated with a bachelor of science in Psychology and a minor in Biology.
 He then returned to North Carolina and enrolled at Appalachian State University where he completed a master's in Clinical Mental Health Counseling with post-master's certificates in Addiction Counseling and Expressive Arts Therapy.
 Ben views his work in the Department of Wellness and Prevention Services as his perfect job, working with his favorite population—students, and environment--the university setting, in efforts to promote, create and sustain holistic well-being during a significant developmental period of life.
 When Ben is not providing counseling and wellness services, he enjoys spending time and playing with his family and dog, Blue, as well as listening to music, watching football (Go App!) and Formula 1 racing, or trying his hand at woodworking.

-Coordinator for Student Mental Wellness
+Assistant Director and Coordinator for Student Mental Wellness

 Elisabeth was raised in Jacksonville, Florida and graduated with a Bachelor's in Psychology from Florida State University and a Master's of Public Health from University of North Florida.
 She loves being able to apply a truly public health approach to improving the mental health of the students on campus, especially since improving mental health through public health techniques is such a new practice in the mental health world.
 Making a difference with students and working with the great team in Wellness and Prevention keep her excited to come into work every day.
 In her off-time, Elisabeth is usually playing with her dog or cat, enjoying all that Boone has to offer with her friends, contra-dancing, or reading a good book